bestia-dev-archived/indexeddb_from_rust/README.md

 ## plantuml diagrams

+Update 2022: I now try to use `mermaid` instead of plantuml, because it is integrated in the Github markdown.

 I will give a try to make diagrams for documentation with `plantuml`.
 Diagrams are defined using a simple and intuitive language.
 It follows the philosophy "everything as code".
 So it can be easily embedded in the code or documentation.
 The diagram can be created online on <http://www.plantuml.com/plantuml/umla/SoWkIImgAStDuNBAJrBGjLDmpCbCJbMmKiX8pSd9vt98pKi1IW80>